gitter-badger/creator/readme.md

 *Creator* - Meta build system for ninja
 =======================================

 *Creator* is a simple, pure Python meta build system for [ninja][] with focus on an organised and comprehensible way of specifying the build rules.
 Unlike GNU Make, Creator is fully modular with namespaces and global and local variables.
 Build definitions are Python scripts we call *Units*.

 Check out the [Wiki][] for more information!

+> __Important__: Creator is in a very early stage and everything can be
+> subject to change!
+If you want to use Creator, make sure to always use
+> the latest version from the *master* branch.

 __Features__